Sh0305/Intrusion-detection-system/README.md

 4. Python or pip command not recognized: Ensure Python 3.11 installation folder and its Scripts subfolder are added to system PATH.

-License
-Specify your preferred license here (e.g., MIT License, GPL, Proprietary).

-Acknowledgments
+Acknowledgments:

-Based on tutorials and resources from FreeCodeCamp, Scapy documentation, and scikit-learn examples
+1.Based on tutorials and resources from FreeCodeCamp, Scapy documentation, and scikit-learn examples

-Npcap team for the Windows packet capture driver
+2.Npcap team for the Windows packet capture driver